 Garam Masala is a blend of spices used in Indian and South Asian cooking.
 It’s easily found in the spice section of most grocery stores and saves you from buying a whole bunch of exotic spices.
 It’s used both in the marinade and the sauce.
 You want to use fresh ginger and garlic, not the ground type.
 Ginger is actually very reasonably priced, in fact the last piece I bought cost me about 40 cents!

 Next, add the tomato sauce, yogurt and coconut milk.
 Use crushed or puréed tomatoes.
 Passata is the perfect consistency but a great alternative is canned whole tomatoes, just squeeze them with your bare hands or crush with a masher.
 Simmer for about 20 minutes to ensure all the flavours have combined and the chicken is cooked through.
 The sauce will thicken slightly as it cooks so leave it uncovered.
 This step gives you time to make rice.
-Basmati or Jasmine rice work great with Butter Chicken.
+Basmati or Jasmine rice are great with Butter Chicken.
 And don’t forget fresh Naan Bread.
 If you’re really ambitious you can make your own!

 Garnish with fresh cilantro.
 You can make Raita with the leftover yogurt which is a simple sauce with shredded cucumber, fresh garlic and a pinch of cumin.
 It’s used to cool your mouth with hot dishes but is also great on warm naan.